What we know about the deadly Rainbow Bridge explosion

 Another witness told reporters that he had seen the vehicle catch fire, before seeing black smoke and flames.

-Ambulances arrived soon afterwards to find the vehicle completely burned out.
-Two men travelling in the car died, officials said.
+Ambulances arrived soon afterward to find the vehicle completely burned out.
+Two individuals travelling in the car died, officials said.

-Law enforcement sources told CNN they had identified the registered owner of the car.
-The FBI is still working to identify the bodies of the deceased.

 Thanksgiving travel impacted

+The White House said in a statement that President Biden was “closely following developments.”
+US Attorney General Merrick Garland was briefed on the unfolding situation and the Bureau of Alcohol, Tobacco and Firearms also responded to the scene.

+The FBI’s Buffalo field office said in a statement it was leading the local, state and federal response until it determined there were no threats of terrorism.
+It then handed the investigation to the Niagara Falls Police Department.

-Officials closed four US-Canada border crossings in New York, the Rainbow Bridge, the Peace Bridge, Whirlpool Bridge and Peace Bridge.
+Officials closed four US-Canada border crossings in New York: the Rainbow Bridge, Peace Bridge, Whirlpool Bridge and Lewiston-Queenston Bridge.

 Travellers arriving at the airport were warned to expect additional screenings, while vehicles would undergo extra security checks.